Andrea-Augello/Binary-calculator/README.md

 Within the previously stated mode of operation, there are some quite complex steps, so it is beneficial to examine them in more detail.

 ![GET_NUMBER procedure\label{getnum}](./media/get_number.png)

+The user keys in values one bit at a time, starting from the most significant.
+Since an 8-bit representation is in use, it is not unreasonable to expect a user to fill in all the bits, however, such a procedure is quite cumbersome, more so for small positive integers as it is necessary to input all the leading zero bits and it is quite easy to make mistakes while doing so.
+The proposed approach is to stop waiting for more digit if an operation is selected and to assume the inputted value zero-padded on the left [Fig. \ref{getnum}].

+This issue does not occur while getting the operation since that is a single key, but a similar approach could be taken if alternate functions were added to some keys, as is customary in scientific calculators.

+As it was anticipated while discussing the internal representation, the behavior of the system when the user presses the "equals" key was offloaded to this section.
+At the end of each loop, there is a check in place to verify whether the uses selected equals; in that circumstance, the current value is shown until a key is pressed.

 \pagebreak